marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 toc: true
 tags: [reverse-engineering, android]
 ---
-As part of my disaster recovery plan, I want to have a secure, offline, sealed back-up of my 2FA material for online banking to generate OTPs without my phone in case of emergency.
+As part of my disaster recovery plan, I want to have offline backup of my 2FA material for online banking to generate OTPs without my phone in case of emergency.
-To get there, I reverse engineered my bank's Android OTP application, expecting to find some kind of HMAC-based HOTP/TOTP implementation.
-I found instead something significantly more complex than that, involving thousand of calls to `aes.Encrypt`.
+This required reverse engineered my bank's Android OTP application, that I expected would reveal some kind of HMAC-based HOTP/TOTP calculation.
+I found instead an implementation which is significantly more complex,  involving thousand of calls to `aes.Encrypt`.
+The work presented in this post is the result of reverse engineering [smali code](https://stackoverflow.com/questions/30837450/what-is-smali-code-android) from the unpacked Android application, using mainly  `vscodium` with APK lab extension .

 I am not a cryptographer and this is not meant to be a security review.
 Some red flags did stand out to me, e.g. use of AES in ECB mode in one case,  even though they do not seem to be sufficient to invalidate the security of the whole flow.
 I am also not familiar with the overall algorithm as something recorded in cryptography literature.
-It might be that hybrid schemes such this one are known, but regardless I am quite uncomfortable with this level of complexity for something security related, compared to a simpler RFC 4226-based HMAC OTP.
+It might be that hybrid schemes such this one are known, but regardless I am quite uncomfortable with this level of complexity for something security related, compared to a simpler RFC 6238-based TOTP.

-The work presented in this post is the result of reverse engineering [smali code](https://stackoverflow.com/questions/30837450/what-is-smali-code-android) from the unpacked Android application, using mainly  `vscodium` with APK lab extension .

 High level overview